vestrel00/contacts-android/README.md

 context of choice (default is Dispatchers.IO).
 If the user does not give permission, the query will return no results.

-> Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for listening
+> ℹ️ Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for
-> to Contacts database changes.
+> listening to Contacts database changes.

 ## Full documentation, guides, and samples